Splenworks/splensheet/README.md

 ## Overview

-Splenview is a simple image viewer that allows you to view images in a directory easily from the web browser.
-It is a project that I created from the frustration of not being able to find a program like Honeyview for Mac.
+Splensheet is a web application that allows users to view spreadsheets.
+It is built using React, TypeScript, and Tailwind CSS.

 ## Installation